 Christians Neglected Doing Good Here and Now?
 Evidence please.

-Thirdly, the assertions that Christianity results in the shirking of responsibility and in passive acceptance of the status quo are made completely without evidence.
+Thirdly, the assertion that Christianity results in the shirking of responsibility and in passive acceptance of the status quo are made completely without evidence.
 What is the evidence for saying that Christianity made people less concerned with acting well in the world?
 Do we have some vast database of good deeds performed over the centuries that shows the overriding trend of the actions of all or most Christians?
 This is a very sweeping judgment made without evidence and with merely the believed implications of carefully selected doctrines of Christianity, without paying attention to the moral commandments of Christianity.
 Let’s grant, for the sake of argument, that these were really the social consequences of Christianity.
 Even it Peterson is right in this, can he prove or give evidence for the idea that things would have been different if some other ideology had reigned?
 No. That would require knowing the social consequences of that particular ideology in the conditions of the past, which he cannot claim to know.
-If Christianity shirked it’s duties, if it was passively accepting of injustice, the question we can ask is “compared to who or what?”
+If Christianity shirked its duties, if it was passively accepting of injustice, the question we can ask is “compared to who or what?”
 Who or what ideology would have done better?
 Name that ideology and then give concrete evidence that this would have worked better.
 If you want to say that fallen human nature bettered by the gospel didn’t lead to goodness that could otherwise have been achieved and more, then please name the avenue or the ideology which will lead to this goodness.
-And give good evidence that this will result in better social consequences.
+Give good evidence that this will result in better social consequences.

 Let’s summarize: the idea that Christianity is not concerned with the here and now is based on the isolated consideration of one doctrine of Christianity completely separated from the moral commandments of Christianity which contain copious references to helping the poor, giving to those in need, defending the widow and the orphan, loving your neighbour as yourself etc. Not only is this conclusion made based on a very selective consideration of Christian doctrines, considering only those parts of Christianity which help to make the point and ignoring those parts which do not make the point, it also gives no sociological evidence for what is a sociological conclusion – that Christianity has produced masses of people who are not sufficiently concerned with the here and now and who passively accept the status quo.
 In other words, this idea is irrational on more than one front.